BatmanAoD/project-ffi-unwind/rfcs/niko.md

 It is an explicit goal *not* to constrain or specify the unwinding mechanism used by Rust functions with the standard Rust ABI.
-We do require, however, that *some* mechanism exists to "convert" a Rust panic into the native unwinding mechanism when crossing over the "C unwind" ABI.
-Similarly, when a Rust function invokes a "C panic" function, some mechanism must exist to "recover" a Rust panic on the other side.
-In other words, a **Rust panic** must be able to unwind across a "C unwind" boundary in a seamless fashion.
+We do require, however, that *some* mechanism exists to "convert" a Rust panic into the native unwinding mechanism when exposed by the `"C unwind"` ABI.
+Similarly, when a Rust function invokes a `"C unwind"` function, some mechanism must exist to "recover" a Rust panic on the other side.
+In other words, a **Rust panic** must be able to unwind across a `"C unwind"` boundary in a seamless fashion.

 Therefore, the following program is guaranteed to work as expected: